Can My Parents Take Out a Loan For My House Deposit?

 If your parents gift you the deposit (or part of it), or even if they hand you the money beforehand, the banks and other mortgage providers will want to know where the money came from.

-Your financial records will include savings, and a sudden input of cash may ring alarm bells with the lender.
+Your financial records will include savings, and a sudden cash infusion may ring alarm bells with the lender.
 This is because financial institutions in the UK are subject to strict anti-money laundering (AML) regulations.

-As stated above, a personal loan is both expensive and comes with a whole set of problems you’ll need to overcome.
-But all is not lost, because there are some other options available to you.
+As stated above, a personal loan is expensive.
+But all is not lost because some other options are available to you.

 If your parents own their home, then they could use equity release to help you with your deposit.
 This is a much more acceptable way in the eyes of lenders.